 (4)d.
 Determine the licensee committed acts of misconduct unprofessional conduct or violations that may be resolved through a formal interview, pursuant to subsection (H)(8) appropriate for resolution by consent agreement or other negotiated settlement before beginning disciplinary proceedings;

 e.
-Determine the licensee committed acts of unprofessional conduct or violations appropriate for informal discipline;
+Determine the licensee committed acts of unprofessional conduct or violations appropriate for discipline;

 (5)f.
-Determine the licensee committed acts of misconduct unprofessional conduct or violations may be resolved through a appropriate for formal discipline proceeding, pursuant to subsection (H)(9); or
+Determine the licensee committed acts of misconduct unprofessional conduct or violations may be resolved through a appropriate for discipline proceeding, pursuant to subsection (H)(9); or

 (6)g.
 Determine the licensee’s acts of misconduct or violations pose harm or conduct poses a an imminent risk to the public health, safety, or welfare and require resolution through an warranting emergency summary suspension, pursuant to subsection (H)(9)(d).
 An emergency summary suspension is a formal discipline proceeding pending resolution of the investigation.;